stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 {% endhighlight %}

 Tried to upload from iphone again.
-Nop; not only the server timed out as it had done before; none of the debugging statement in the bench instrumentation got printed out.
+Nope; not only the server timed out as it had done before; none of the debugging statement in the bench instrumentation got printed out.
 That means those lines were never executed!

 So now I know that the request data never got to my photos_controller and, most likely, it has never reached my web application at all.
 The timeout must have happened at the heroku web-server level.
 What could have caused the request to choke up at heroku server, and how can I explain the redis errors?
 Is my iphone sending an unreadable request?
 To my understanding, a HTTP request sent from mobile browser should not be structurally different from a HTTP request sent from desktop browser.

-Next, I conducted experiments in varies different conditions:
+Next, I conducted experiments in various different conditions:

-- Thinking it might be my web server, I switched my web server from WEBrick to Thin: **No**
+- Thinking it might be my webserver, I switched my web server from WEBrick to Thin: **No**

 - Thinking it might be my Wi-fi network, I tried to upload with cellular LTE network: **No**